Alexanderstephengreenwood/LoRa-Network-Mkr1300/README.md

 If all is setup correctly after a short while the serial monitor should tell you "Message sent correctly!"

-You can then go to the LoraSendAndReceive.ino example (in the mkrwan1300 example folder of the IDE) to send your first strings over to the network server
+You can then go to the <a href="https://github.com/Alexanderstephengreenwood/LoRa-Network-Mkr1300/blob/master/LoraSendAndReceive.ino">LoraSendAndReceive.ino example</a> (in the mkrwan1300 example folder of the Arduino IDE) to send your first strings over to the network server

+More to come about the Application server